A continuation of chapter 13. Jakob visits Cody in the hospital.

 |This writing has not yet been rated and therefore this information is not yet available.|

 Cody lay in a semi-private room on the third floor, the adjoining bed empty.
-A white feeding tube was strung through her nose--the attending nurse told me that Cody had been starving herself for weeks before being admitted.
-A fresh white bandage was wrapped around her bony wrist.
-I reckoned she'd been cutting.
+A white plastic feeding tube was pertruding from her nose--the attending nurse told me that Cody had been starving herself for weeks before being admitted.
+A fresh white bandage was wrapped around her tiny bony wrist--I reckoned she'd been cutting.
 She was out cold, fast asleep, her breathing shallow.
 Her face looked gaunt, dark shadows framing her closed eyes.
 I placed the flowers I bought at the hospital's gift shop on the window sill next to her bed.
 I noticed that the room showed no evidence of visitation: no flowers, no magazines or chocolates, no empty coffee cups.
 I was overwhelmed with pity.
 A dour looking nurse with white hair combed back in a severe bun came in to check her vitals, ignoring my presence.
 I sat on a wobbly wooden chair and stared at Cody, thinking how totally unfair this lousy world is.

 Cody's old man quit school after only a few months--rumour had it that he got into a physical spat with a teacher who failed him for skipping classes.
 (That sure hit close to home for me!)
 After leaving school, he took on a number of construction jobs which ended in short order because of absenteeism and fighting, mainly due to his increasing bouts of heavy drinking.

-After the second visit I called Cody at the hospital almost every night.
-She was allowed a half hour each evening for telephone calls.
+After a second visit I called Cody at the hospital almost every night.
+She was allowed a half hour window each evening for telephone calls.
 We talked about all kinds of things: music, books, jocks and cheerleaders, our dream jobs, family, movies, and all kinds of other stuff.
 It was the first time I ever felt totally comfortable talking to a girl.
 She talked about her childhood: how difficult it was to always be stared at because of her scars.
 For the longest time she felt her mom abandoned her because she was ashamed of how her daughter looked.
 Her nana reassured Cody that her mom was dealing with her own problems and demons, so her disappearance really had nothing to do with her daughter.
 Cody also shared the memories of terrible beatings when her mother's temper exploded and the trauma of being left alone at home, frightened and confused.
 Although she never mentioned anything bad happening with what her mother called her "customers," I wondered if there were ever any sick things that went on with those hard-up perverts who came by her house at night.
 I once read a newspaper report about a very young child being molested by her prostitute mother's john and how years later she became a drug addict and hooker, just like her mother.
 What a fucked up world!

 For once I talked openly about my own past: the bullying, the beatings, and the name calling before and after school, mostly at the hands of the neighbourhood WASP boys, and the confusion of growing up in a "mixed" family with all the in-fighting.
 I never met my maternal grandfather or uncles just because my old man happened to be born Jewish ( although after the war he turned totallyagainst his own religion).
 How fucked up is that!
 We talked about our isolation in school and the dumb cliques and how school was just a popularity contest rigged for the "in crowd."
 We laughed outwardly at their endless gossiping and meanness but we both knew how deeply it all cut through us, right to the bare bone.